notCan/notCan/README.md

 #### I'm a Computer Engineer and Software Developer!!

 - 🌱 I’m currently learning everything
-- ⚡ I love to pixel art
+- ⚡ I love pixel art

 ### Languages and technologies I have worked with